EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/README.md

 ### Game World

-With a 2.5D design, the gameplay takes place on a two-dimensional plane but is rendered using 3D models.
+The game is set in a fully 3D environment, but with level design that encourages movement and gameplay primarily on a two-dimensional plane, creating a 2.5D-style experience.
 Each level follows a linear progression structure, but there are a few branching paths for exploration.
 There is no mini map, but visual cues about the level layout assist in navigation.

 ### Objects